SLAVERY AND HUMAN TRAFFICKING STATEMENT

 Recruitment & Training

-Ballyvesey Holding Limited undertakes selective pre-employment screening, references, conducts identity checks and confirmation of entitlement to work in the United Kingdom on all employees prior to commencement of employment.
-These measures have extended in 2020.
+Ballyvesey Holding Limited undertakes selective pre-employment screening, reference checks, conducts identity checks and confirmation of entitlement to work in the United Kingdom on all employees prior to commencement of employment.

 New employees are given an overview of the essential policies and information in relation to Ballyvesey Holdings Limited policies, procedures and other matters such as whistle blowing, dignity at work, and equality.
-Looking ahead the introduction of a centralised
+The introduction of SFX a centralised EC and EP portal and employee engagement platform has heightened levels of awareness, information and communication around the subject matter.
+For all employees the ongoing process of training and communication around modern slavery and human trafficking continues unabated utilising the very effective resources provided by Stronger Together.

 Awareness-raising programme